 Winding country lanes can be a nervy experience at night, so using your full beams can give you a better idea of what’s ahead.
 But be sure to dim them again if you come across other vehicles to ensure that you don’t dazzle the driver.

 Take care that you don’t get dazzled either.
 When driving at night, be careful not to look directly at the lights of an oncoming vehicle, as it can very easily impair your vision and lead to an accident.

-Driving at night can be more visually challenging, as poorer road visibility combines with the glare of headlamps from other road users – so it takes even more concentration than usual.
+Driving in the dark is more visually challenging, as there is poorer road visibility combined with the glare of headlamps from other road users – so it takes even more concentration than usual.

-If you’re having issues driving at night, particularly when it comes to things like clearly reading road signs, it’s a good idea to get your eyes tested.
+If you are having issues driving at night, particularly when it comes to things like clearly reading road signs, it’s a good idea to get your eyes tested.

 If you’re tired, take a break